WP Rocket Review

 Why WP Rocket?

-4-in-one plugin – Yes, WP Rocket for WordPress comes with a functionality of four different plugins:
+4-in-one plugin – Yes, WP Rocket for WordPress comes with the functionality of four different plugins:

 - File caching and minify – You can optimize the static files of your themes and plugin, minify them, combine them and cache them.